Imhermes1/LumoraLabsSite/policies/support-updated.md

 # Customer Support

-**Get Help with Macro and MooDo Applications**
+**Get Help with Macro and Micro Applications**

 Welcome to Lumora Labs customer support.
-We're here to help you get the most out of your Macro and MooDo applications.
+We're here to help you get the most out of your Macro and Micro applications.
 Whether you need technical assistance, have questions about features, or want to provide feedback, we've got you covered.

 ## Quick Support Options